What's a Quacker?

 What if it’s raining?

 It’s Seattle!
 Tours depart daily rain or shine!
-The Ducks are all equipped with a canopy and if it’s raining cats, dogs and Ducks, your Captain can roll up the clear vinyl windows!
+The Ducks are all equipped with a canopy and if it’s raining cats, dogs and Ducks, your Tour Guide can roll up the clear vinyl windows!

 I’m buying tickets online.
 What’s the difference between Duck A and Duck B?